amtir/Python-Scripting/README.md

 # Python Scripting

-### The vbr.py is a simple Python script that will attempt to read the volume boot record (VBR) from an image file.
+### The vbr.py is a simple Python script will attempt to read the volume boot record (VBR) from an image file.
 The  volume boot record (VBR) is also known as a volume boot sector.

-### The mbr.py is a simple Python script that will attempt to mount partitions from an image file.
+### The mbr.py is a simple Python script will attempt to mount partitions from an image file.
 Images are mounted in read-only mode.